gfranko/amdclean/README.md

   * Requires a development build step
   * Does not support AMD modules out of the box
+  * Does not support dynamic module loading out of the box
   * Adds boilerplate code to files (increasing file size and decreasing code readability)

   **AMDclean Pros**

   * Does not require a build step in development when used with Require.js
-  * Supports both AMD and CommonJS modules when used the Require.js optimizer
+  * Supports both AMD and CommonJS modules when used with the Require.js optimizer
   * Does not add boilerplate code to files and uses advanced file optimizations to decrease file size and increase code readability

  **AMDclean Cons**